Ghost MV1 Review

 It has a glass mouthpiece that keeps the vapor cool and pure, plus it retracts when not in use.
 The somewhat top heavy design means that it easily tips forward, so be careful where you store it.
 The extra weight comes from the fact that the mouthpiece sits in the heatsink.
 This is an interesting design because the heatsink absorbs the excess heat produced by the oven.
 This keeps the MV1 cool while it’s in use and, since the mouthpiece is in the heatsink, it helps to keep the vapor cool too.

 The loading process takes longer than it does with other vapes because, instead of putting your herb directly into the oven, you need to place it in a crucible, open the latch on the front of the vape to get access to the oven, and then place the crucible in the oven.
 It’s not a complex procedure but it is a lengthy one.
 Even putting your herb in the crucible can be finicky because the lids don’t snap onto the crucibles as you would expect.
-At least if you have multiple crucibles, you can pre-load them, so you can start the whole process a little faster.
+At least if you have multiple crucibles to pre-load, allowing you to start the whole process a little faster.

 Ghost MV1 Improvements: The mouthpiece of the launch versions initially had an issue where they would make a scraping sound when they were being extended or retracted, but it has since been resolved.
 The heat sink has also seen an improvement and the action of the crucible chamber door feels a lot better.
 Furthermore, it has received a firmware update that improved its operating efficiency.

 Matte Black Stealth: The basic Ghost MV1 colors of nickel, rose gold, black chrome, and satin silver all look great, but they are notorious fingerprint magnets.
 The new matte black color prevents any fingerprints from showing up.
-Plus, it doesn’t just look different from the previous glossy finishes, it feels different too, it seems grippier than the shiny finishes.
-Personally, I prefer how the new matte black version looks and feels, though it would be nice to have some more matte colors.
+Plus, it doesn’t just look different from the previous glossy finishes.
+It feels different

 Chamber Capacity: The crucibles of the MV1 can hold 0.12 grams of herb.
 That may seem small, but it is the perfect size for an on-demand vaporizer.